 IMPACT for Life serves a professional development opportunity for Oregon State students.
 Through our partnerships, students learn first-hand about the experiences of individuals with disabilities.
 Students build confidence and skills to be advocates and allies in their future professions and communities beyond Oregon State.

 As a participant, you will work towards building the skills, habits and supports necessary to participate in lifelong physical activity within inclusive community settings.
-You will work with IMPACT for Life staff and volunteers engaging in two hours of physical activity, fitness or sport each week.
+You will work with IMPACT for Life staff and assistants engaging in two hours of physical activity, fitness or sport each week.
 As part of the program, you will also work to develop an individualized plan to prepare for continued physical activity beyond IMPACT for Life.

-As a volunteer, you will join two or more community-based physical activity or exercise programs to support inclusion.
+As an assistant, you will join two or more community-based physical activity or exercise programs to support inclusion.
 This includes supporting participants and the instructor.
 You will work with a graduate student to identify accommodations, modifications and teaching strategies to motivate and empower participants with disabilities.
 This is an exceptional opportunity to build professional skills, learn directly from people with disabilities and apply your course work to real-world experiences.

 As a community partner, you will collaborate with IMPACT for Life staff to provide inclusive physical activity, fitness and sport opportunities for Impact for Life participants.
 You also be supported in developing and sustaining inclusive practices and policies within your programs.

 As a community partner, you are a valued member of the IMPACT for Life team.
 Examples of ways in which you can be supported by IMPACT for Life include: